ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 Before continuing with the ssh and cli examples a VPC VSI will need to be created.
 Each of the mechanisms below are independent.
-Feel free to skip the skip the ssh and cli and the manual steps described here: these you can go straight to the terraform and ansible examples wich will create a VPC, subnet, security groups and VSI.
+Feel free to skip the skip the ssh and cli and the manual steps described here: these you can go straight to the terraform and ansible examples which will create a VPC, subnet, security groups and VSI.
 Creating a VPC VSI can be done

 - Run the provided script or follow the steps mentioned in [Private and public subnets in a Virtual Private Cloud](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend) only the public subnet and web server is required for this tutorial.
 - Optionally follow the steps mentioned in [securely access remote instances with a bastion host](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server) for secured maintenance of the servers using a bastion host which acts as a `jump` server and a maintenance security group.